17 House Democrats threaten to tank Biden’s tax plan over SALT deduction

 “We’ll see what happens,” she said when asked if she would vote against a bill that doesn’t restore the break.

-Senate Minority Leader Mitch McConnell of Kentucky appeared to grin slightly as he relayed the news of some “no SALT, no deal” House Democrats.
+Senate Minority Leader Mitch McConnell of Kentucky appeared to grin slightly on Tuesday as he relayed the news of some “no SALT, no deal” House Democrats.

-Mr. McConnell said there’s no guarantee Mr. Schumer can hold his troops together on a package in the 50-50 Senate.
+Mr. McConnell said there’s no guarantee Mr. Schumer can hold all his troops together in the 50-50 split Senate on a package.

 “Just lining everybody up and getting all 50 in one place when you’re not talking about COVID relief may be a challenge for them,” Mr. McConnell said.

-Democrats have effective control of the chamber thanks to Vice President Kamala Harris’ tie-breaking vote.
+Democrats have effective control of the chamber thanks to Vice President Kamala Harris’s tie-breaking vote.

-Republicans say the deduction effectively subsidizes blue states’ decisions to raise taxes and point out that most of the benefits flow to upper-income individuals.
+Republicans say that the deduction effectively subsidizes blue states’ decisions to hike taxes and point out that most of the benefits flow to upper-income individuals.

-The Democrats fighting to restore the full deduction said the benefit is a vital lifeline for “middle-class families” in high cost-of-living states such as New York and California.
+The Democrats fighting to restore the full deduction said the benefit is a vital lifeline for “middle-class families” in high cost-of-living states like New York and California.

-Restoring the full deduction would reduce federal tax revenue, increasing the overall price tag of Mr. Biden’s proposals.
+Restoring the full deduction would reduce federal tax revenues, increasing the overall price tag of Mr. Biden’s proposals.

-The president is already getting bipartisan pushback on his plans to raise corporate taxes by an estimated $2.5 trillion to pay for his $2.3 trillion infrastructure plan over time.
+The president is already getting bipartisan pushback on his plans to hike corporate taxes by an estimated $2.5 trillion to pay for his $2.3 trillion infrastructure plan over time.

 Sign up for Daily Newsletters